dendronhq/dendron-site/vault/dendron.topic.commands.md

 ### Reload Index

 Dendron will re-initialize the index.
-This is currently necessary if you add new entries to a [[schema | pro.dendron.topic.schema]].
+This is currently necessary if you add new entries to a [[schema | pro.dendron.topic.schema.md]].

 ### Upgrade Settings